 - 2 cups half-and-half cream See note #2

 - ¼ cup maple syrup or brown sugar or monkfruit sweetener

 - 1 ½ cups blueberries, fresh or frozen (not thawed)

 - 1 pinch sea salt

-- 2 tbsp coconut sugar, or brown sugar or Golden Monkfruit
+- 2 tablespoon coconut sugar, or brown sugar or Golden Monkfruit

-- 1 tbsp butter or oil for greasing the slow cooker bowl
+- 1 tablespoon butter or oil for greasing the slow cooker bowl

 Blueberry French Toast

 - Prepare the bread.
 Either cut a 14 oz. loaf of bread into cubes or tear it into rough pieces.
 Leave the crusts on.
 Toast the cubes on a baking sheet in a 300°F. oven for 10-15 minutes.
 The bread should be slightly crisp on the edges, but soft inside.

 - Thoroughly grease the inside of a slow cooker bowl with butter or oil to prevent sticking.